-The dedicated shellfish samples available for this shellfish area were found to be non-compliant with shellfish guideline values for faecal coliforms in biota outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 4 of the Quality of Shellfish Waters Regulations (S.I.
+The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish mandatory and guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.

 The results of the WFD monitoring programme indicate that there are water quality issues with chromium levels within the area.
-However, the available monitoring data is compliant with the shellfish chromium standard.
+However, the available monitoring information at this site is compliant with the shellfish standards for chromium.